 “I bet that would make a good photo.”

 …Or some variation of!

-Usually an intuitive moment comes into view out of the blue because external objects (trees, roads, buildings) move around in relation to each other when we move, so moving around creates new compositions of the same scene.
-If you want to move a tree in the foreground to the left, you just move a few meters to the right.
+Usually an intuitive moment comes into view out of the blue because objects (trees, roads, buildings) move around in relation to each other when we move, so moving around creates new compositions of the same scene.
+If you want to move a tree that’s in the foreground to the left, you just move a few meters to the right.
 You can even move mountains this way!